5 Ways to Set Your Swimming Goals for the 2019 Seasons

 Every swimmer has at least a couple goals they strive for every season, but not everyone sticks to them long enough to see results.

-So, here are 5 ways to set your swimming goals for the 2019 seasons.
+So, here are 5 ways to effectively set your swimming goals to become a faster swimmer in the 2019 seasons.

 1. Assess 2018

 Take a look back at the previous year.
 What worked?
 What didn’t?
 Were you happy with your results?
 What could you have done better?

 Ask yourself these questions and evaluate where you are today.
 This will serve as your starting point in setting your new goals, giving you an idea of where the gaps are in your performance, and if your current methods need to change, or if you can continue what you’ve been doing.

 2. Set swimming goals at outcome, performance, and process level

 Once you know where you are today, figure out where you want to be next season and make a plan for how you’re going to get there.